 - Chair: Penelope Lively (Booker Prize winning author and NLS trustee)

-- Stephen Cleary (British Library, Lead Curator of Drama and Literature Recordings)
+- Stephen Cleary (British Library, Lead Curator, Drama and Literature Recordings)

 - Mark Le Fanu (General Secretary of the Society of Authors)